Taniiishk/Rock-Paper-Scissors-Game/README.md

     python rock_paper_scissors.py
     ```

+## 🔄 Note
+Please make sure to specify the correct location of the image files (`rock.png`, `paper.png`, `scissors.png`) in your code.
+If the images are not in the specified path, they will not appear in the game.

 ## 🎮 How to Play
 1. Launch the game.
 2. Choose either rock, paper, or scissors by clicking the corresponding button.